 Weirdly, this scenario reminds me a bit of the old legends and myths…

 And, oddly, the tropical forested environment traditionally has been described as a challenging habitat from which humans have escaped into a “friendlier” savanna environment.
 This non-sensical view has finally been criticized by researchers: Scerri et al. also stress that those theories have left us with a “biased” view of the past and our ancestors.
 I couldn’t agree more and would call the forest “escape” theory plain wrong.
-It’s much more likely that humans had to adapt to a new, dry, and scarce, more challenging habitat when green Africa turned drier (see below).
-The forest, rich in food sources, was replaced with a scarcer savannah, where hunting became more important.
+It’s much more likely that humans had to adapt to a new, scarce, and more challenging habitat when green Africa turned drier (see below).
+The forest, rich in food sources, was replaced with vegetation-poor savannas, where hunting became more critical to survival.

-African savannah used to be green tropical forests
+African savannas used to be green tropical forests

 The traditional “savanna hypothesis” is based on the concept that early hominins, such as Australopithecus and Homo species, evolved in response to the challenges of living in open grasslands and developed adaptations like bipedalism (walking on two legs), increased intelligence, and the use of tools for survival.
 This view has been heavily influenced by the discovery of early hominin fossils in regions like East Africa, which is known for its vast savanna landscapes.

 The often overlooked, but well-known piece of the puzzle, is that the East African savanna used to be more lush and green, more of a tropical arboreal type biome: